Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks

 {SEAP/FACom, Instituto de F\'{\i}sica - FCEN, Universidad de Antioquia, Calle 70 No. 52-21, Medell\'in, Colombia\\ }

 \abstract {The characterization of exoplanetary atmospheres has been transformed by the James Webb Space Telescope (JWST), whose infrared sensitivity enables transmission spectroscopy at unprecedented precision.
-However, stellar heterogeneities (e.g., spots and faculae) remain a dominant source of contamination that can bias atmospheric retrievals if not properly corrected.} {We present a methodology for reducing stellar contamination and instrument-specific noise from exoplanet transmission spectra using denoising autoencoders.
-Our goals are to enable fast, accurate corrections that improve the reliability of atmospheric parameter retrievals and to promote the use of unsupervised algorithms for efficient data processing.} {We designed and trained denoising autoencoder architectures using large synthetic datasets of terrestrial (TRAPPIST-1e analogues) and sub-Neptune (K2-18b analogues) planets.
-We evaluated reconstruction quality using the $\chi^2$ statistic over a wide range of signal-to-noise ratios.
-Furthermore, we performed atmospheric retrieval experiments on contaminated spectra to compare our deep-learning approach against standard correction methods in terms of accuracy and computational cost.} {Our autoencoders successfully reconstruct uncontaminated spectra, preserving essential molecular features even in low-S/N regimes.
-In retrieval tests, the denoising autoencoder pre-processing reduces bias in retrieved abundance parameters compared to uncorrected baselines.
-Notably, our method matches the accuracy of simultaneous stellar-contamination fitting while reducing computational time by a factor of three to six.} {These results demonstrate that denoising autoencoders outperform conventional correction methods in computational efficiency while maintaining high accuracy, paving the way for their integration into future atmospheric characterization pipelines for both rocky and gaseous exoplanets.}
+However, stellar heterogeneities (e.g., spots and faculae) remain a dominant source of contamination that can bias atmospheric retrievals if not properly corrected.} {We present a methodology for reducing stellar contamination and instrument-specific noise from exoplanet transmission spectra using neural networks, in particular the so-called Denoising AutoEncoders (DAE).
+Our goals are to enable fast, accurate corrections that improve the reliability of atmospheric parameter retrievals and to promote the use of unsupervised algorithms for efficient data processing.} {We designed and trained DAE architectures using large synthetic datasets of terrestrial (\exo{TRAPPIST-1}{}{e} analogues) and sub-Neptune (K2-18b analogues) planets.
+Atmospheric retrieval experiments were then performed on contaminated spectra in order to compare our deep-learning approach against standard correction methods in terms of accuracy and computational cost.} {Our autoencoders successfully reconstruct uncontaminated spectra, preserving essential molecular features even in low-S/N regimes.
+In retrieval tests, the denoising autoencoder pre-processing reduces bias in retrieved abundance parameters compared to uncorrected observations.
+Notably, our method matches the accuracy of simultaneous stellar-contamination fitting while maintaining a much lower computational cost, typically one order of magnitude smaller.} {These results demonstrate that DAEs outperform conventional correction methods in computational efficiency while maintaining high accuracy, paving the way for their integration into future atmospheric characterization pipelines for both rocky and giant exoplanets.}

 \keywords{methods: data analysis -- methods: statistical -- planets and satellites: atmospheres -- stars: activity -- techniques: spectroscopic -- software: machine learning}

 \nolinenumbers